Travel Guide to Osaka, Japan

 Sumiyoshi Taisha Shrine: Beautifully landscaped gardens with many tall trees, bushes, colorful flowers, a small lake and a beautiful red, arched bridge which leads to a gated area where the Shinto shrines are located.

-What to eat & drink
+What to eat & drink in Osaka, Japan

 The phrase kuidaore in Osaka literally translates “to eat until one falls over.”
 Here is what to order in Osaka when you are unfamiliar with the language.
 Trust me everything is delicious!